 Who is this guide for?
 3

-Why work is important 3
+Why is work important?
+3

+Raj's story 4

-How axial SpA (AS) can affect your work 5
+How axial SpA can affect your work 5

 Your rights at work 6

-Talking about your axial SpA (AS) at work 10
+Talking about axial SpA at work 11

 Staying well at work 12

-Managing your axial SpA (AS) 16
+Managing your axial SpA 16

 Some extra help 18

 Useful contacts 19

 Become a NASS member today!
-21
+2

 How can your company support NASS?
-22
+2